Jon118170/Calenvisor/README.md

 # Calenvisor – Administrative Advising Schedule Management System

 ## Overview

-Calenvisor is an administrative scheduling system designed to manage student advising appointments across an academic environment.
-The application enables administrators to create, update, and manage advising schedules while ensuring scheduling conflicts are prevented and relational data remains consistent.
+Calenvisor is an administrative scheduling system for managing student advising appointments in an academic environment.
+The system enables administrators to create, update, and manage schedules while enforcing business rules to prevent conflicts and maintain data integrity.

-This project was developed as a **collaborative academic project**.
+This project was developed collaboratively, with a focus on backend system design and scheduling logic.

 ## System Type
 Desktop administrative application for advising schedule management.

-**My Contributions**
+## My Contributions

-* Designed backend domain models using **C# and .NET**
+- Designed and implemented backend domain models using C# and .NET
-* Implemented database interaction utilities for **SQL Server**
+- Developed database interaction utilities for SQL Server using parameterized queries and stored procedures
-* Enforced scheduling integrity through backend validation and database constraints to prevent double-booking
+- Implemented backend validation logic and database constraints to enforce scheduling integrity and prevent double-booking
-* Helped design the relational schema connecting students, advisors, locations, availability, and meetings
+- Contributed to relational schema design connecting students, advisors, locations, availability, and meetings

+---

+## Key Engineering Focus
+- Backend development with C#/.NET and SQL Server
+- Designing and enforcing business logic for scheduling systems
+- Relational database modeling and data integrity
+- Preventing scheduling conflicts through application and database-level validation

 ---